molmod/stacie/docs/source/getting_started/usage.md

 There is no need for extensive tweaking of its settings through a graphical user interface.
 Instead, you pass the input data as a NumPy array and a few additional parameters (such as a time step) to the functions implemented in the `stacie` library.
-You can do this in a Jupyter Notebook for interactive work or in Python script.
+You can do this in a Jupyter Notebook for interactive work or in a Python script.
 The input to Stacie are time series data on an equidistant time axis grid.
 You can provide multiple independent sequences of exactly the same length to reduce uncertainties.
 The analysis returns a `result` object including the following attributes: